NgKhaiPhu/Video-defect-detection-using-Deep-Learning-techniques/README.md

 - [glitch_this's](https://github.com/TotallyNotChase/glitch-this) ImageGlitcher module
 - My own implementation of glitching, including resizing and pixel shuffling

-I merged these new glitched frames with the original frames, creating a balanced dataset consists of over 1000 frames.<br>
+These new glitched frames are merged with the original frames, creating a balanced dataset consists of over 1000 frames.<br>
 <div align="justify">
-For this category, I decided to choose a vanilla CNN, with 5 Conv2D layers and 3 linear layers.
-The model achieved > 90% accuracy, despite the simplicity of its architecture.
-However, since my data augmentation methods cannot cover all cases of real-world image glitches, the model failed a lot of inference tests.
+For this category, I decided to choose a vanilla CNN with 5 Conv2D layers and 3 linear layers.
+The model achieved over 90% accuracy, despite the simplicity of its architecture.
+However, since my data augmentation methods couldn't account for all real-world image glitches, the model struggled in many inference tests.
 </div>

 ## Blur